Some of the FF&E specifications you'll need to know and look for when researching architectural woodwork include:

 Figuring can also be referred to as curling or a curl.
 Figuring and curling can also occur from movement or swaying of the tree in windy environments.

 Selecting appropriate materials and finishes for a project requires considering more than aesthetics.
 Specifications should be durable, functional, and meet budgetary and safety needs of the project:

-Making an initial selection - select materials that meet the budgetary and design requirments.
-If unsure, consult with your FF&E supplier for advise.
+Making an initial selection - select materials that meet the budgetary and design requirements.
+If unsure, consult with your FF&E supplier for advice.

-Industry standards - consider whether an item confirms to industry standards, and whether requirements are mandatory or optional, depending on the location of the project.
+Industry standards - consider whether an item conforms to industry standards, and whether requirements are mandatory or optional, depending on the location of the project.